1. Submissions Policy || 2. Searching the Site || 3. Formatting

 OHHLA.com reserves the right to reject lyric submissions for quality

-in the body of an e-mail or as a .txt file, but NEVER as a .doc
+in the body of an e-mail or as a .txt file, preferably not as a .doc

 Start each line with a capital letter.
 Do not finish any lines with a comma